Social security contributions

 Inheritance and gift tax was removed as of 1 January 2014.

 Tax on property is an optional tax and decided by each municipality.
-If tax on property is levied, the minimum is 2‰ and maximum is capped at 5‰.
+If tax on property is levied, for personal homes and vacation homes, the minimum is 1‰ and maximum is capped at 4‰.
 A basic deduction may apply.